 The S.O.S message is made out of plastic waste since we want to stress the connection between refugees crossing the Mediterranean Sea and the huge amount of plastic found in it.
 We must be aware that environmental catastrophes are inseparable from the well-being of people, as the strong correlation between freshwater shortages and wars show.

 Also, letters from refugees, stateless people, immigrants, migrants together with Danish citizens will be digitally linked to the flowers (the stories will be found through QR Codes).
 These letters will contain reflections about transculturation as two-way road, inclusive spaces, diversity and healthy social systems.
 They will also narrate refugees’ lives, emotional states, events, dreams or just thoughts which they want to share, and Danish’ stories connected with refugees.

-S.O.S is an art installation involving two workshops in its process of production:
+S.O.S was a project involving two workshops in its process of production:

 We have been collaborating with: